meirka/docs.memseer.com/docs/use_cases.md

 ![](../assets/images/use_cases/cat/new_event.png)

-Don’t forget to click “save”, so memseer remembers the information and calculates next date for the action.
+Don’t forget to click “save”, so Memseer remembers the information and calculates next date for the action.

 ![](../assets/images/use_cases/cat/dashboard.png)